learn-co-curriculum/dsc-statistical-power/README.md

 ## Power Analysis

 Since $\alpha$, power, sample size and effect size are all related quantities, you can take a look at some plots of the power of some t-tests, given varying sample sizes.
 This will allow you to develop a deeper understanding of how these quantities are related and what constitutes a convincing statistical test.
+There are three things to go into the calculation of power for a test.
+They are:

+* alpha value
+* effect size
+* sample size

+A fantastic visual representation of these values' effect on one another can be found on [Kristoffer Magnusson's website](https://rpsychologist.com/d3/NHST/).

-To start, imagine the scenario of detecting an unfair coin.
-With this, the null-hypothesis $H_0(heads) = 0.5$.
-From here, the power will depend on both the sample size and the effect size (that is the threshold for the alternative hypothesis).
-For example, if the alternative hypothesis has a large margin from the null-hypothesis such as $H_a(heads) = 0.8$, then the likelihood of rejecting the null-hypothesis is diminished; an unfair coin where $P(heads)=.6$ for example, is not apt to lead to the reject of the null-hypothesis in the current formulation.
+Let's look at how power might change in the context of varying effect size.
+To start, imagine the scenario of trying to detect whether or not a coin is fair.
+In this scenario, the null-hypothesis would be $H_0(heads) = 0.5$ because our assumption is that we are dealing with a fair coin.
+From here, the power will depend on both the sample size and the effect size (that is the threshold for the null hypothesis to be rejected).
+For example, if the alternative hypothesis has a large margin from the null-hypothesis such as $H_a(heads) = 0.8$ or $H_a(heads) = 0.9$ (large effect size), then there is a higher chance of rejecting the null-hypothesis (power is increased).
+If there is a smaller margin between the null hypothesis and an alternate hypothesis, an unfair coin where $P(heads)=.6$ for example (small effect size), there is a lower chance of rejecting the null hypothesis (power is reduced).

-To start, you might choose an alpha value based that you are willing to accept such as $\alpha=0.05$.
-From there, you could observe the power of various statistical test against various sample and effect sizes.
+To start, you might choose an alpha value that you are willing to accept such as $\alpha=0.05$.
+From there, you can observe the power of various statistical test against various sample and effect sizes.

 For example, if we wish to state the alternative hypothesis $H_a = .55$, then the effect size (using Cohen's d) would be: